StrikerX3/TCPRelay.NET/README.md

-# TCPRelay v0.4 alpha 3
+# TCPRelay v0.4 alpha 4

 ## Introduction

 TCPRelay's main purpose is to serve as an intermediator between streaming programs and the actual streaming servers.
 For some reason certain streaming programs have poor network handling code and are unable to push enough data to the RTMP servers even though users have more than enough upload speed.

 TCPRelay started out as a quick'n'dirty program just to test XSplit's upload bandwidth issues.
 I was surprised to see it worked.
+It works by relaying TCP streams between an application and the destination server, allowing users to tune the socket parameters for improved performance.

 Streaming directly to Twitch.tv with XSplit:
 ![Streaming directly to Twitch.tv with XSplit](http://i.imgur.com/Qlgv7.png)